javerinetan/la-timeless-tresor/README.md

 <h1 align= "center"> Outcome </h1>

 After successfully deploying our website, we sought feedback from a diverse range of users to gauge their perception of the design and usability.
 To our satisfaction, a vast majority of our users expressed positive reactions to the website's appearance and felt it was indicative of a hotel they would want to visit.
-Overall, we were extremely pleased with the final outcome as it was not only visually appealing but also received approval from a diverse group of users. different users.
+Overall, we were extremely pleased with the final outcome as it was not only visually appealing but also received approval from a diverse group of users.

 <h1 align= "center"> Presentation Day!</h1>
 <div align="center" >